Antonio Richardson

-High school career
+Early life

 Richardson spent most of his childhood in Mount Pleasant, Tennessee, before moving to Nashville when he was 15.
 He played high school football and competed in track at Ensworth, a Nashville private school, from 2008 to 2010.
 During his junior year in 2009, he led an offensive line that did not give up any sacks.
 Midway through his senior season in 2010, Richardson transferred to Nashville's Pearl-Cohn High School for academic reasons.
 Due to TSSAA rules, he was ineligible to play for Pearl-Cohn.
 During his career at Ensworth, Richardson registered 60 pancake blocks.

 In track & field, Richardson was one of the state's top performers in the throwing events.
 At the 2010 Scott Hartman Meet, he placed 4th in the shot put, with a throw of 15.06 meters.
 He won the discus throw event at the 2010 TSSAA D-II Middle Sectional Championships, recording a top-throw of 49.26 meters.

 In spite of missing part of his senior year, Richardson was a consensus four-star prospect.
 He was rated by Rivals as the top overall prospect in Tennessee, and the seventh-best offensive tackle in the nation.
 He played in the 2011 U.S. Army All-American Bowl.